Maery Rose

 I inherited a horse-love gene from my birth parents and had horses until the fall of 2017, when I lost my dearest horse, Luke.
 Osteoporosis and pain have put an end to my riding, but in my mind and heart, I‘m still a horsewoman.

-I have one adult son who lives in New York.
-When I visit him, I like to pretend I’m a well-known writer, visiting my agent and promoting my books.
+I have one adult child who lives in New York.
+When I visit them, I like to pretend I’m a well-known writer, visiting my agent and promoting my books.

 horse and woman